Alania: As vassal of Khazaria

 Alania was an important buffer state during the Byzantine-Arab Wars and Khazar-Arab Wars of the 8th century.
 Theophanes the Confessor left a detailed account of Leo the Isaurian's mission to Alania in the early 8th century.
-Leo was instructed by Emperor Justinian II to bribe the Alan leader Itaxes into severing his "ancient friendship" with the Kingdom of Abkhazia which had allied itself with Caliph Al-Walid I. He crossed the mountain passes and concluded an alliance with the Alans, but was prevented from returning to Byzantium through Abasgia.
+Leo was instructed by Emperor Justinian II to bribe the Alan leader Itaxes into severing his "ancient friendship" with the Kingdom of Abkhazia, which had allied itself with Caliph Al-Walid I. He crossed the mountain passes and concluded an alliance with the Alans, but was prevented from returning to Byzantium through Abasgia.
 Although the Abkhazians spared no expense to have him imprisoned, the Alans refused to convey the Byzantine envoy to his enemies.
 After several months of adventures in the Northern Caucasus, Leo extricated himself from the precarious situation and returned to Constantinople.

 After Leo assumed the imperial title, the land of his mountaineer allies was invaded by Umar II's forces.
-A Khazar chieftain, Barjik, hastened to their succor and, in 722, the joint Alan-Khazar army inflicted a defeat on the Arab general Tabit al-Nahrani.
+The Khazar Khagan, Barjik, hastened to their succour and, in 722, the joint Alan-Khazar army inflicted a defeat on the Arab general Tabit al-Nahrani.
 The Khazars erected Skhimar and several other strongholds in Alania at this period.
 In 728 Maslamah ibn Abd al-Malik, having penetrated the Gate of the Alans, devastated the country of the Alans.
 Eight years later, Marwan ibn Muhammad passed by the Gate in order to ravage the forts in Alania.
 In 758, as Ibn al-Faqih reports, the Gate was held by another Arab general, Yazid ibn Usayd.

 As a result of their united stand against the successive waves of invaders from the south, the Alans of the Caucasus fell under the overlordship of the Khazar Khaganate.
 They remained staunch allies of the Khazars in the 9th century, supporting them against a Byzantine-led coalition during the reign of the Khazar king Benjamin.
 According to the anonymous author of the Schechter Letter, many Alans were during this period adherents of Judaism.

-Independence and Christianization
+Independence and Christianization (late 9th–10th centuries)

 In the late 9th century, Alania became independent from the Khazars.
-In the early 10th century, the Alans fell under the influence of the Byzantine Empire due to King Constantine III of Abkhazia's activities in north Caucasus.
+In the early 10th century, the Alans fell under the influence of the Byzantine Empire due to King Constantine III of Abkhazia's activities in the North Caucasus.
 He sent an army into Alan territory and, with the Byzantine patriarch Nicholas Mystikos, converted the Alans to Christianity.
 The conversion is documented in the letters of Patriarch Nicholas Mysticus to the local archbishop, Peter, who was appointed here through King George II of Abkhazia's efforts.
 Richard Foltz has suggested that only certain elite Alan families were Christianized, the bulk of the population continuing to follow their original pagan traditions.

-When Ibn Rustah visited Alania at some point between 903 and 913, its king was by then Christian.
-The Persian traveller came to Alania from Sarir, a Christian kingdom immediately to the east:
+When Ibn Rustah visited Alania at some point between 903 and 913, its king was Christian by then.
+The Persian traveler came to Alania from Sarir, a Christian kingdom immediately to the east: